mech/Notes/CSS/layout/flexbox.md

 * `justify-content` aligns flex items along the **main axis** of the current flex line of the flex container.
 * `align-items` aligns flex items in the **cross-axis**.

+## Wrap

+By default, flexbox will not wrap and will try to fit on one line, even if their width exceeds the parent element's.

 ## Ordering

 Use cases:

 * News site where you want featured news to maybe not be the most up-to-date news piece.

+## Align Self

+This allows the default alignment (or the one specified by `align-items`) to be overridden for individual flex items.

 ## Examples